big beautiful bill for dentists

 For those operating as a corporation, QSBS refers to stock issued that can qualify for tax-free gains when sold.
 While this mostly applies to founders, investors, or practice owners considering a future exit, the new rules are worth noting:

-- You get a 50 percent tax break if you hold qualifying shares for at least three years
+• You get a 50 per cent tax break if you hold qualifying shares for at least three years

-- That increases to 75 percent after four years
+• That increases to 75 per cent after four years

-- You can exclude 100 percent of the gain if you hold the shares for five years or longer
+• You can exclude 100 per cent of the gain if you hold the shares for five years or longer

-- The total gain you can exclude has increased to 15 million dollars
+• The total gain you can exclude has increased to 15 million dollars

-- Businesses with assets of up to 75 million dollars can now issue qualifying stock
+• Businesses with assets of up to 75 million dollars can now issue qualifying stock

 Why it matters: If you’re building a multi-location group, exploring a DSO model, or considering outside investment, these updates offer powerful tax planning opportunities for your future exit or liquidity event.

-More Favorable Rules for Interest Deductions
+More Favourable Rules for Interest Deductions

 Why it matters: If you are financing growth — whether through practice loans, equipment financing, or a line of credit — this change means you can likely deduct more of your interest, improving your after-tax cash flow.
+For ways to plan long-term and secure your future, Learn more strategies in 8 Retirement Strategies for Dentists in 2025.

 Other Key Business Provisions

-- Businesses using pass-through entity tax (PTET) elections can continue to do so.
+• Businesses using pass-through entity tax (PTET) elections can continue to do so.
 This is helpful for dental practices operating in high-tax states that use PTET to bypass the state and local deduction cap

-- Opportunity Zones will now operate on a 10-year designation schedule beginning in 2027, which could be relevant for those investing in dental real estate or startup practices in qualifying areas
+• Opportunity Zones will now operate on a 10-year designation schedule beginning in 2027, which could be relevant for those investing in dental real estate or startup practices in qualifying areas

 What About Individual Tax Changes?